Viceroyalty of Peru: The Bourbon Reforms (1713–1806)

+The implementation of reforms in the Americas was carried out through general inspections.
+José Antonio de Areche was sent to Peru as the "inspector ."
+He quickly tackled the fiscal problem and raised the sales tax to 6%.
+He established internal customs offices to increase revenue and had to contend with the discontent of almost the entire population, especially when the curaca Túpac Amaru II, a descendant of the Incas of Vilcabamba, began the Rebellion of Túpac Amaru II in 1780, which began the largest uprising in Spanish colonial America.
+The rebellion, which cooperated of the rebellions of Túpac Katari and Tomás Katari, lasted until 1783 and extended throughout the Viceroyalty, from Peru to Upper Peru and northern Argentina, involving the death of over 100,000 people.
+The rebellion severely affected royalists affiliation towards Spain to the upcoming War of Independence, and led to the destruction of the kuraka and corregidor system and increased security on the indigenous peoples.

 End of the Viceroyalty (1806–1824)

 The Viceroyalty of Peru on the South America map made by Agustín Ibáñez y Bojons in 1800.

 Viceroy José Fernando de Abascal y Sousa promoted educational reforms, reorganized the army, and stamped out local rebellions.
 During his administration, the Inquisition of Lima was temporarily abolished as a result of the reforms taken by the Cortes in Spain.

-When the wars of independence broke out in 1810, Peru was the center of Royalist reaction.
+From the beginning of the 19th century, revolutionary uprisings erupted in Spanish America.
+Viceroy José Fernando de Abascal y Sousa made the Viceroyalty of Peru the stronghold, redoubt, and center of the counter-revolution in favor of the monarchy; from this viceroyalty, the advance of the Argentine War of Independence was contained, Chile was reconquered, and the uprisings in Quito were suppressed.
+All revolutionary attempts, particularly the Cuzco Rebellion of 1814, and any manifestation of independence movements within the viceroyalty itself were also repressed.
+However, Guayaquil proclaimed itself an independent state in 1820 and received support from Gran Colombia under General Simón Bolívar.

 Abascal reincorporated the provinces of Córdoba, Potosí, La Paz, Charcas, Rancagua and Quito into the Viceroyalty of Peru.
 The Royal Army of Peru during 14 years defeated the patriots armies of Argentinians and Chileans, turning Peru into the last royal bastion in South America.

-In 1812, a large fire in Guayaquil destroyed approximately half of the city.
+Additionally, in 1812, a large fire in Guayaquil destroyed approximately half of the city.

 Lord Cochrane unsuccessfully attacked Guayaquil and Callao, but on 4 February he captured Valdivia, called at the time The Key of the South Seas and the Gibraltar of the Pacific, due to its huge fortifications.
 The viceroyalty managed to defend Chiloé Island until 1826.